 Alternative: Bentonite clay is another option that should work.

+For this DIY, I used vanilla fragrance oil that promotes relaxation and it just smells great.
 Other great essential oils for this recipe include:

 - Lavender or chamomile essential oil – Soothing and relaxing.
 Suitable for dry skin.

 - Cinnamon or rosemary essential oil – Both are anti-inflammatory and can keep excess sebum away, making them a good option for acne-prone skin.